mui/material-ui/docs/src/pages/guides/testing/testing.md

 The `createMount()` function is provided for this situation.
 Aside from wrapping the enzyme API, it provides a `cleanUp` function.

+### Shallow rendering

+Shallow rendering is useful to constrain your testing to a component as a unit.
+This also ensures that your tests aren't indirectly asserting behavior of child components.
+Shallow rendering was created to test components in isolation.
+This means without leaking child implementation details such as the context.

+The `createShallow()` function can be used for this situation.
+Aside from wrapping the enzyme API, it provides a `dive` and `untilSelector` option.

 ### Render to string